upperlinecode/SeriousSelectors/README.md

 ### selector_7

-Select all elements with a class of "cell" that have a div as a parent (not just all elements with a class of cell, since according to the html, the board is also just a larger cell).
+Select all elements with a class of "cell" that have a parent div element (not just all elements with a class of cell, since according to the html, the board is also just a larger cell).

 The correct selector will result in the outlines of all of the cells of the board correctly displaying.
 You will also be able to see all of the red board pieces.
 The board should still be centered.